-Figure 2 (right-most three experiments) shows ELECTRA's performances.
+Figure 2 shows ELECTRA's performances.
 ELECTRA-Base has the highest mean score across all metrics, with a value of 0.963 compared to ELECTRA-Small's value of 0.96.
 The ELECTRA-Base model has the highest accuracy, F1-Score, and precision, while the ELECTRA-Small model has the highest recall.
 Like BERT, ELECTRA-Large has the poorest performance, again likely due to data and computation limitations.

 Figure 2 shows that BERT and ELECTRA have similar accuracy, with the highest values of 96.1% and 96.3%, respectively; both models have F1-Scores nearly identical to their accuracy.
 ELECTRA has slightly higher precision and lower recall, whereas the opposite is true for BERT.
 While ELECTRA has higher positive predictive values, it has a lower hit rate and is more likely to miss phishing websites than BERT.
-Based on these reasonable scores, this study demonstrates that ELECTRA and BERT have skill at predicting phishing websites directly using URLs.
+Reasonable scores demonstrates that ELECTRA and BERT have skills at predicting phishing websites directly using URLs.